Vincent Martella: Career

 Martella started acting in commercials when he was around 7 years old.
 He went to acting school in Orlando and acted in local productions.
 He appeared in the feature film Role Models starring Seann William Scott and Paul Rudd.
 He has a lead role in the film Bait Shop along with Bill Engvall and Billy Ray Cyrus.
 He also played Scoop in the Nickelodeon sitcom Ned's Declassified School Survival Guide and Greg in the UPN/CW sitcom Everybody Hates Chris.

 He recorded his first album Time Flies By, playing the piano and singing.
 The album was written and co-produced by Vincent and is available on iTunes.

+Martella at the 2023 Animate!
+Columbus.

 Martella became known in the voice acting world for providing the voice of Phineas Flynn in the Disney Channel and Disney XD animated series Phineas and Ferb.
 He also provided the English voice of Hope Estheim, a main character in the 2010 video game Final Fantasy XIII, and reprised his role for Final Fantasy XIII-2.
 He did the voice of the teenage Jason Todd / Robin for the animated film Batman: Under the Red Hood, in which his younger brother, Alexander, provided the voice for the child version of Todd.
 Martella reprised his role as Todd in Batman: Death in the Family.

 Martella also appeared in the fourth season of The Walking Dead television series as Patrick.